Dinosaur information sites: Unfortunately, a lot of these are becoming legacy

 Realm of Rubber Dinosaurs: Here's another fun site, this one focusing more on the companies and their products.

 Internet Archive: When a site goes extinct, here's the place to find it again (provided you still have the url).
 Many public-domain publications (pre-1921) can be found as well.
 Also, you can listen to old time radio, which has little to do with dinosaurs (except for a couple of time-travel stories in some of the adventure and science fiction anthology series), but hey.
-I particularly like the Bob Bailey years of "Yours Truly, Johnny Dollar" (particularly the five-part stories), "Dragnet", "Lights Out", the darkly detached "Crime Classics", and "Dark Fantasy", a supernatural horror series that was never afraid to transcend from the expected weirdness of the genre into sheer insanities of plot that would have never flown in a nationwide or large regional series.
+I particularly like the Bob Bailey years of "Yours Truly, Johnny Dollar" (especially the five-part stories), "Dragnet", "Lights Out", the darkly detached "Crime Classics", and "Dark Fantasy", a supernatural horror series that was never afraid to transcend from the expected weirdness of the genre into sheer insanities of plot.
 Honorable mention: "Suspense", "Escape", "Richard Diamond, Private Detective", "Gunsmoke", and "The Whistler".

 |Home Page||Alphabetical Dinosaur Index||Clado-Index|